UX Director at ZS

 Conducting User Research at Scale: When to Enable Everyone and When to Leverage Experts

-But if you only think about research in bite-sized chunks, closing the gap from one experiment to another in context of an agile development process, you’re likely missing the boat on the bigger picture.
-It’s also important to understand users holistically, identify linkages across product lines, and discover new opportunities for delivering customer value.
+But if you only think about research in bite-sized chunks, closing the gap from one experiment to another in the context of an agile development process, you’re likely missing the boat on the bigger picture.
+It’s also essential to understand users holistically, identify linkages across product lines, and discover new opportunities for delivering customer value.

-This talk will introduce a framework for thinking about how to staff and structure qualitative user research activities within a large enterprise, ensuring that Flex insights, Core insights and Foundational insights are all supported and enabled.
-This “Flex, Core & Foundation” framework helps teams make decisions on: 1) when and how to enable non-researchers to conduct user research activities; 2) how to ensure that one-off approaches don’t get lost; 3) where to deploy deep research experts and methods; and 4) how to showcase the value of this approach to your organization.
+This talk will introduce a framework for thinking about how to staff and structure qualitative user research activities within a large enterprise, ensuring that Flex insights, Core insights, and Foundational insights are all supported and enabled.
+This “Flex, Core & Foundation” framework helps teams make decisions on: 1) when and how to allow non-researchers to conduct user research activities; 2) how to ensure that one-off approaches don’t get lost; 3) where to deploy deep research experts and methods; and 4) how to showcase the value of this approach to your organization.